Nonlocality in Continuous-Variable Quantum Networks: Framework

 These entangled states are defined entirely within an infinite-dimensional Fock space but retain the algebraic structure of qubit Bell states due to the pseudospin formalism.

 We now define the partial Bell measurements performed by Bob using projective measurements in the pseudospin basis.
 Specifically, the measurement operators are:

 Importantly, $B_0$ and $B_1$ are separable operators composed of local pseudospin measurements.
-While they distinguish between certain pairs of Bell states, they do not implement a full Bell-state measurement, but rather a partial Bell measurement, as described in Ref.~\cite{Barnciard_2012}.
+While they distinguish between certain pairs of Bell states, they do not implement a full Bell-state measurement, but rather a partial Bell measurement~\cite{Barnciard_2012}.